2 February 2026

 You will likely generate more sales by focusing your SEO efforts on long-tail keywords with less search volume but more focused intent.

 To recap this section: There are two steps to successful keyword research: First, come up with a few keywords that will be your core keywords.
 These are the most relevant keywords, with the highest search volume.
-You’ll put more effort into ranking for these keywords, because they have the highest sales potential, should you get your product listing to rank.
+You’ll put more effort into these keywords, because they have the highest sales potential, should you get your product listing to rank.

 Second, find as many relevant keywords as possible and focus on long-tail keywords that you can rank for easier, as they are less competitive.
 The reason therefore is that, for most queries, the first three search results account for around 60-70% of all clicks.
 So in other words, just like at the Olympics, finishing 4th is really unfortunate when it comes to SEO.
-You really want to break into the top rankings to ensure that your product listings do get clicks (and subsequently sales).
+You really want to break into the top results to ensure that your product listings do get clicks (and subsequently sales).

-So, most products have a huge number of search terms that shoppers might use to find them, focusing on those that you can “win” is the backbone of a successful Amazon SEO strategy.
+So, most products have a huge number of search terms that shoppers might use to find them, focusing on those that you can “win” is the backbone of a successful eCommerce SEO strategy.
 The more of these search terms you can show up for in high positions, the more searches your product will show for, and the more you will eventually sell.

 The next step is to place the keywords you’ve found in your product listing.
 The above is a good example of using keywords naturally.
 Notice the variations and different long-tail versions of the main keyword.